-Health secretary Matt Hancock has today set out plans to test care home staff and symptomatic residents for coronavirus, following concerns they were being neglected.
+Health secretary Matt Hancock has today set out plans for care home staff and symptomatic residents to be tested for coronavirus, following concerns they were being neglected.

 Mr Hancock said all symptomatic care home residents will be tested, alongside all social care staff ‘who need a test’ and anyone in their household with symptoms.